Some Results on the Complexity of Numerical Integration: Randomized Algorithms

 \end{remark}

-\section{Randomized algorithms}
+\section{Randomized Algorithms}

-The integration problem is difficult for all deterministic algorithms if the classes $F_d$ of inputs are too large, see Theorem~\ref{T2}.
+The integration problem is difficult for all deterministic algorithms if the classes $F_d$ of inputs are too large, see Theorem~\ref{novakT2}.
 One may hope that randomized algorithms make this problem much easier.

-Randomized algorithms can be formalized in slightly different ways.
-We do not explain the technical details of these models and only give a reason why it makes sense to study different models for upper and lower bounds, respectively; see \cite{NW08} for more details.
+Randomized algorithms can be formalized in various ways leading to slightly different models.
+We do not explain the technical details and only give a reason why it makes sense to study different models for upper and lower bounds, respectively; see \cite{novakNW08} for more details.

 \begin{itemize}